 The TRS-80 Model 102 was later also used to replace the Silent 745

-when Texas Instruments stopped the production.
+after Texas Instruments had unexpectedly stopped its production.

 My favorite piece of equipment however, was the

-TST 4043 HF-FEC Modem with
+TST-4043 HF-FEC Modem with

 built-in crypto.
 It consisted of the

-TST 9669 crypto board
+TST-9669 crypto board

 and the TST 82,